secretstartups/handbook/job-families/finance/analytics-engineer/index.html.md

 * Great communication: Regularly achieve [consensus](https://about.gitlab.com/handbook/values/#collaboration) amongst technical and business teams
 * Demonstrated capacity to clearly and concisely communicate complex business logic, technical requirements, and design recommendations through iterative solutions
 * Demonstrated experience with one or more critical business subject areas: marketing, finance, sales, product, customer success
+* 4+ years in the Data space as an analyst, engineer, or equivalent
-* 2+ years working with a large-scale (1B+ Rows) Data Warehouse, preferably in a cloud environment
+* 4+ years working with a large-scale (1B+ Rows) Data Warehouse, preferably in a cloud environment
-* 2+ years experience building reports and dashboards in a data visualization tool
+* 4+ years experience building reports and dashboards in a data visualization tool
-* 2+ years experience designing, implementing, operating, and extending commercial Kimball enterprise dimensional models
+* 4+ years experience designing, implementing, operating, and extending commercial Kimball enterprise dimensional models
-* 2+ years desinging and socilizing Entity Relationship Diagrams and reference SQL scripts to scale data acumen and adoption
+* 4+ years desinging and socilizing Entity Relationship Diagrams and reference SQL scripts to scale data acumen and adoption
-* 1+ years creating project plans to identify tasks, milestones, and deliverables
+* 2+ years creating project plans to identify tasks, milestones, and deliverables
 * Positive and solution-oriented mindset
 * Comfort working in a highly agile, [intensely iterative](/handbook/values/#iteration) environment
 * [Self-motivated and self-managing](/handbook/values/#efficiency), with task organizational skills